PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/Mirth-installation-Windows.md

 4. download and install mirthconnect-3.5.1.b194-windows-x64.exe

-5. note that the default Mirth installation uses a Derby database -- DO NOT start Mirth until you have created a more robust database! (see next Wiki.)
+5. note that the default Mirth installation uses a Derby database -- DO NOT start Mirth until you have created a more robust database! (see Wiki called "One Core Mirth install" for an example.)

 ![Mirth Connect Install Capture 1.PNG](/.attachments/Mirth%20Connect%20Install%20Capture%201-cab9e92e-e439-412c-9984-3e129dfb32f7.PNG)